CiscoDevNet/terraform-provider-cml2/docs/resources/node.md

 page_title: "cml2_node Resource - terraform-provider-cml2"
 subcategory: ""
 description: |-
-  A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+  A node resource represents a CML node.
+At create time, the lab ID and a node definition must be provided.
+Other attributes are optional.
+Note that some attributes can't be changed after the node state has changed to STARTED (see the lifecyle resource) once and then requires a replace.
 ---

 # cml2_node (Resource)

-A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+A node resource represents a CML node.
+At create time, the lab ID and a node definition must be provided.
+Other attributes are optional.
+Note that some attributes can't be changed after the node state has changed to `STARTED` (see the lifecyle resource) once and then requires a replace.